 Travelling is fun, traveling is life and for some people traveling is more than all.
 If you’re an avid traveler, you’ll know how tough it is to find places in the alien lands.
 Thanks to technology taking over, we have almost everything to make our lives a little more exciting and trouble-free.
 For those who travel regularly, Google Maps is the best companion to find out new places and reach their destination.
 But what happens when you enter an area with no Internet connectivity?
 Are you doomed?
 No, Google Maps offline is there to save your day!

 Nah!
-Google offline maps come handy when you’re travelling to the farther side of the world where there won’t be good data connectivity.
+Google offline maps come handy when you’re traveling to the farther side of the world where there won’t be good data connectivity.
 Google has introduced the offline maps feature to helps users save a part of the map for future use.
-Moreover, the offline maps feature helps you save your data pack by making the maps offline while you’re connected to WiFi network.
+Moreover, the offline maps feature helps you save your data pack by making the maps offline while you’re connected to a WiFi network.
 So, let’s learn how to save Google maps offline and use them in Android and iOS devices.

 - Open Google Maps app on your device.
 Most of the Android devices comes with Google maps installed.
 If you are using an iOS device, then download and install Google maps from the store.